-Best for: First-time home buyers
+Suitable for: First-time home buyers

 Morty is a licensed mortgage broker, but it is also much more than that.
 According to Morty, its mission is to empower first-time home buyers to confidently secure and finance their home purchase online.
-It accompanies its users through virtually the entire process, beginning with its unique Home Financing Score, then continuing through to pre-approval, making an offer on a home, securing the best rates from lenders, and locking and closing the loan.
+It accompanies its users through virtually the entire process, beginning with its unique Home Financing Score, then continuing through to pre-approval, making an offer on a home, securing low rates from lenders, and locking and closing the loan.

 Morty exists exclusively for first-time buyers purchasing a primary residence.
 It doesn’t work with people who are onto their second home purchase or looking to refinance an existing mortgage.
 First-time buyers face unique challenges, and Morty has produced an all-round package that can help users navigate these challenges.